embroidery-space/xsp-specs/ursa/oxs.md

   Currently, only unsigned number are expected to be used.

-  Stringified floating-point numbers can contain a decimal separator (dot, `.`).
+  Stringified floating-point numbers can contain a decimal separator (period, `.`).
   Only the period (`.`) is allowed as a decimal separator.

   However, there are some software that use a comma (`,`) as a decimal separator.
-  Therefore, so it is recommended to normalize the string before parsing the value.
+  Therefore, it is RECOMMENDED to normalize the string before parsing the value.

   The exponential notation is not expected to be used, but it should be supported.